-We anticipate the units, and the Class A ordinary shares and warrants once they begin separate trading, will be listed on Nasdaq under the symbols "[•]," "[•]" and "[•]," respectively.
+Our units have been approved for listing on Nasdaq under the symbol "GLBLU."
+We anticipate that, once the Class A ordinary shares and warrants begin separate trading, they will be listed on Nasdaq under the symbols "GLBL" and "GLBLW," respectively.